dasha-samples/dasha-doc-examples/Features/VoIP-inbounds/README.md

 If you are not familiar with Voice over Internet Protocol, SIP or SIP trunks see the [VoIP overwiev](../VoIP/README.md) to learn about basic terms connected with this technology.

-The inbound call is the common way of designing chat bots.
+The inbound call is the frequent way of designing chat bots.
 Like in the case when your are building intelligence information system that is called by user.

 Dasha platform provides an ability to configure inbound calls for your application.